We work hard for our money, so it’s a nice change of pace when our money works hard for us, which is what a tiered-rate savings account can do.

 Opportunity to Earn Higher Interest Rate on Savings

-Tiered-rate savings accounts tend to offer higher interest rates than normal savings accounts do — especially for motivated savers who work to increase their account balances.
-(Incidentally, as you think about opening a new account, you may wonder whether opening a savings account affects your credit score.
-It typically does not; banks don’t usually pull a credit report in order to approve you.)
+Tiered-rate savings accounts typically offer higher interest rates than traditional savings accounts do — especially for motivated savers who work to increase their account balances.

 Potential for Money to Increase Quicker

-Because interest rates can be higher with tiered-rate savings accounts, it’s possible for savings held in these accounts to grow faster than with other accounts (as long as the account holder doesn’t remove money from the account, that is).
-Thanks to compound interest, your money will make more money.
+Because interest rates can be higher with tiered-rate savings accounts, it’s possible for money held in these accounts to grow faster than it might in other types of savings account, as long as it remains in the account.
+Because of the effect of compound interest, your money could make more money.

 Cons of Tiered-Rate Savings Accounts

-As to be expected, there are also some disadvantages associated with tiered-rate savings accounts that are worth keeping in mind.
+There are also some disadvantages of tiered-rate savings accounts that are worth keeping in mind.

-Putting Money Elsewhere Can Be Better to Build Wealth
+Putting Money Elsewhere May Be Better to Build Wealth

-Yes, a tiered-rate account does offer the opportunity to earn interest on savings and to grow those savings.
-However, the interest rates offered by these types of accounts tend to deliver a lower return vs. other investments (such as investing in the stock market).
-While investing in stocks is riskier than earning interest in an insured savings account, consumers can potentially see much greater growth that way.
-This can be helpful when saving for long-term goals like retirement.
+The interest rates offered by tiered-rate accounts tend to deliver a lower return when compared to some other investments over time, such as investing in the stock market.
+While investing in stocks is considered far riskier than earning interest in a savings account, investors could potentially see a higher return over the long term from stocks.
+This could be helpful when saving for long-term goals like retirement.

 Need a Larger Account Balance for the Highest Rates

-To secure the best interest rates through a tiered-rate savings account, consumers may need a very large sum of money held in their savings account.
-If someone doesn’t have that amount of money, they may find that a standard savings account actually performs better for them.
-They might also research which common bank account bonuses they could snag by opening one of these regular accounts.
+To secure the best interest rates through a tiered-rate savings account, account holders may need to keep a large sum of money in their savings account.
+If someone doesn’t have that amount of money, they may find that a standard savings account is better for them.

-Here at a glance is a chart comparing the pros and cons of tiered-rate accounts:
+Here is a chart comparing the pros and cons of tiered-rate accounts:

 Alternatives to Tiered-Rate Savings Accounts

-If someone is looking to earn money on their savings, there are a few different vehicles they can consider for earning interest on their funds.
+If you’re looking to earn money on your savings, there are a few different vehicles you can consider for earning competitive interest on your funds.

 • High-yield savings accounts: High-yield savings accounts are similar to standard savings accounts, but they earn much higher interest rates.
-More often than not, high-yield savings accounts are found through online banks.
-These financial institutions can save big since they don’t have to finance bricks-and-mortar branch locations; they can pass along the savings to their customers in the form of higher interest rates, lower fees, and/or special bonuses.
+High-yield savings accounts are often found at online banks.
+These financial institutions don’t have to finance bricks-and-mortar branch locations, so they may pass along the savings to their customers in the form of higher interest rates, lower fees, and/or special bonuses.

-• Certificate of deposit: Certificates of deposit vs. savings accounts can be a wise choice for some consumers.
-Also known as CDs, certificates of deposit are time or term deposits, meaning the money stays in the account for a specific period of time (typically six months to a few years, though longer and shorter products are available).
-If you withdraw the funds before what is known as the maturity date, or the end of the term, you will likely pay a penalty fee.
-Because of the commitment to keep your money on deposit for a set length of time, CDs may offer higher interest rates than savings accounts and money market accounts.
+• Certificate of deposit (CD): Certificates of deposit vs. savings accounts can be a wise choice for some consumers.
+CDs are time or term deposits, meaning the money stays in the account for a specific period of time (typically six months to a few years, though longer and shorter terms are available).
+If you withdraw the funds before the maturity date, or the end of the term, you will likely pay a penalty fee.
+Because of the time commitment involved, CDs may offer higher interest rates than savings accounts and money market accounts.

 The Takeaway